 Weaknesses:

-Typical compression: 60–80% size reduction at quality 75–85.
+Typical compression: 60–80% smaller than PNG at quality 75–85 for photographs.

 Strengths: